 This ruling has moved us backwards in our voting rights efforts, resulting in a number of states making discriminatory election changes and passing new restrictions on voting, such as imposing strict voter identification requirements for voter registration and absentee ballots and limiting early voting and ballot drop boxes.
-These restrictions disproportionately impact Black Americans and other minorities, chipping away at the voting rights they fought so long to gain.

 Ohio has recently introduced its own restrictive voting rights bill, denying our freedom to vote and cast our ballots freely, safely, and equally.
 On the national level, lawmakers used the filibuster and failed to pass the Freedom to Vote Act and John Lewis Voting Rights Advancement Act.
-This legislation would protect Americans’ freedom to vote in each and every election by setting national standards and strengthening the government’s ability to respond to voting discrimination (restoring and updating the full protections of the Voting Rights Act that were struck down in Shelby County v.
+This legislation would protect Americans freedom to vote in each and every election by setting national standards and strengthening the government's ability to respond to voting discrimination (restoring and updating the full protections of the Voting Rights Act that were struck down in Shelby County v.
 Holder).

 As Georgia Senator Raphael Warnock said in March 2021 on the Senate floor, “We are witnessing right now a massive and unabashed assault on voting rights unlike anything we’ve ever seen since the Jim Crow era.
 This is Jim Crow in new clothes.”